HR/Crypter/readme.md

 bit).
 All core modules (modules that provide the core functionality) are fully tested.

+[Crypter v5.0](https://github.com/HR/Crypter/milestone/4) will save your MasterPass in your OS's Keychain so you won't have to enter it every time you open the app.
+To help speed up the development please send a PR for what's left do https://github.com/HR/Crypter/milestone/4

 Please open an issue if you have any suggestions and add improvements via PRs!

 Also checkout [Ciphora](https://github.com/HR/ciphora) (https://github.com/HR/ciphora)